-2015 - Captain Scott D. Heller assumed Command on July 31, 2015.
+2015 - Captain Scott D. Heller assumed command of SSC Atlantic July 31, 2015.

-2013 - Captain Amy D. Burin assumed command of the Space and Naval Warfare Systems Center Atlantic (SSC Atlantic) on August 8, 2013.
+2013 - Captain Amy D. Burin assumed command of SSC Atlantic August 8, 2013.

-1997 - New Orleans, La. - The Assistant Secretary of the Navy for Research, Development and Acquisition designated COMNAVRESFOR the Systems Executive Officer for Manpower and Personnel (SEO(MP)), with assigned responsibility for acquisition and program management of all Navy manpower and personnel information resources, as well as designated Department of Defense personnel and pay systems.
+1997 - The Assistant Secretary of the Navy for Research, Development and Acquisition designated COMNAVRESFOR the Systems Executive Officer for Manpower and Personnel (SEO(MP)), with assigned responsibility for acquisition and program management of all Navy manpower and personnel information resources, as well as designated Department of Defense personnel and pay systems.
 NAVRESINFOSYSOFF worked closely with the SEO(MP) staff, providing technical execution expertise, systems engineering, and operation and maintenance of systems under the purview of the SEO(MP).
 The two organizations were co-located at the Naval Support Activity in New Orleans.
-Also in 1997, with increasing command-critical Navy work being executed in New Orleans, federal, state and local officials obtained approval from the Navy to partner with the local academic community and private industry to establish an Information Technology Center in the University of New Orleans Research and Technology Park then under construction adjacent to the University’s Lakefront campus.
+Also in 1997, with increasing command-critical Navy work being executed in New Orleans, federal, state and local officials obtained approval from the Navy to partner with the local academic community and private industry to establish an Information Technology Center in the University of New Orleans Research and Technology Park, then under construction adjacent to the University’s Lakefront campus.

-1995 - New Orleans, La. - The office was formally designated the Naval Reserve Information Systems Office (NAVRESINFOSYSOFF) and conferred Echelon III status.
+1995 - The office was formally designated the Naval Reserve Information Systems Office (NAVRESINFOSYSOFF) and conferred Echelon III status.
 NAVRESINFOSYSOFF became the central design agency for Naval Reserve manpower, personnel and training systems.
 Based on its excellent record of customer service and rapid deployment of systems, NAVRESINFOSYSOFF in 1997 was designated as the central design agency for many Navy manpower and personnel systems, and assumed responsibility for managing and maintaining dozens of Navy legacy programs.

-- Naval Electronic Systems Engineering Center in Charleston, S.C.;
+- Naval Electronic Systems Engineering Center in Charleston, SC

-- Naval Electronic Systems Engineering Center in Portsmouth, Va.;
+- Naval Electronic Systems Engineering Center in Portsmouth, VA

 - Naval Electronic Systems Security Engineering Center in Washington, D.C.